 Even though CLUs sell life insurance, they work as fiduciaries.
 Therefore, they’ll only sell policies that are in the best financial interests of their clients, rather those that will earn them the highest commissions.

-CLUs are often those who hope to launch their insurance careers or already hold the CFP or ChFC but wish to enhance their life insurance knowledge.
+CLUs are often those who hope to launch their insurance careers or already hold the Certified Financial Planner (CFP) or Chartered Financial Consultant (ChFC) but wish to enhance their life insurance knowledge.
 Other legal or financial professionals who are involved with life insurance underwriting in some way may also sit for the CLU.

 Should You Hire a CLU?